 Highway 37 and the San Pablo Baylands

 State Route (SR) 37 is a 21-mile highway that runs from Highway 101 in Novato to Highway 80 in Vallejo, crossing Marin, Sonoma, Napa and Solano Counties.
-It runs through the ecologically rich San Pablo Baylands, which provide important wildlife habitat including a principal stop on the Pacific Flyway migration corridor that supports millions of migrating waterfowl and shorebirds.
-Many partners have invested over $600 million in acquisition, restoration and enhancement of roughly 30,000 acres to advance the goals set by the ecological restoration community.
+Dubbed the “Flyway Highway”, it crosses marshes and ponds that support millions of waterfowl stopping to rest and forage before continuing their journey on the Pacific Flyway, a migratory corridor extending from the Arctic tundra to South American wetlands.
+Many partners have invested over $600 million in acquisition, restoration and enhancement of roughly 30,000 acres of the San Pablo Baylands to advance the goals set by the ecological restoration community.

-As flooding in February 2017 that closed the highway revealed, SR 37 is highly vulnerable to both near-term flooding and permanent inundation due to sea level rise.
+As flooding in 2017 and 2019 that closed the highway revealed, SR 37 is highly vulnerable to both near-term flooding and permanent inundation due to sea level rise.
 The road is also severely congested, particularly along a two-lane segment from Highway 121 in Sonoma County to Mare Island in Solano County.

 In June 2017, in response to the acceleration of plans to redesign and rebuild SR 37, the Sonoma Land Trust convened a group composed of North Bay wetland land managers, ecological restoration practitioners, and other stakeholders interested in the conservation and restoration of the San Pablo Baylands.
 The group, now known as the SR 37–Baylands Group, reached consensus that the redesign of SR 37 represents both a major opportunity and potential threat to North Bay ecosystems, particularly in light of future sea level rise.

 The Coastal Conservancy was asked to provide regional leadership for this group.
 The Conservancy plays three main roles:

 - Long-term funder of San Pablo Baylands conservation and restoration work;